IKE Smart City

 What I can tell you is that if any city ever wants to be considered 'smart,' they must have accessible interactive interfaces by which citizens can communicate directly with the city and the city can respond.
 A city cannot be considered smart if it can't adequately receive feedback and direction from all of its citizens (not just those more technologically equipped).
 Similarly, a city cannot be considered smart if it can't quickly and carefully communicate to all of its citizens during times of urgency.
 Without those two things you will likely end up with a technological city that's out of touch with its citizens or a city that's moving in a direction its constituents don't want.
 Efficient and accessible two-way communication is a prerequisite for any city to attain the distinction of "smart."

 This is where IKE really shines.
 IKE creates instantaneous, wireless, and fluid communication channels between a city and its residents.
-I won't go deep into all of the features of IKE myself (check out the main site), but enabling cities to connect with their citizens has been one of the most personally rewarding directions of this project.
+I won't go deep into all of the features of IKE myself (check out the main site), but enabling cities to connect with their citizens was one of the most personally rewarding aspects of this project.

 Now, I won't say for a moment that large double-sided interactive kiosks with dual 65-inch all-weather light-sensitive touch screens are the only way that a city can reach this two-way communication objective...they aren't.
 Cities should be constantly trying to find new ways to communicate with all of their citizens.
 What I am saying is that large double-sided interactive kiosks with dual 65-inch all-weather light-sensitive touch screens are a great step toward that objective and have proven to be extremely effective.
 People really enjoy using IKE and have found it to be a valuable platform for communication, entertainment, and way-finding.
 But enough of the sales pitch, let's talk through some of the technical aspects of the product